 A guardianship hearing can be a straightforward process, but there are several factors that can complicate it, particularly if the respondent does not want a guardian or there is disagreement over who the guardian should be.
 The respondent has the right to request a jury of six peers to weigh in on the decision.
 Additionally, if the respondent already has a power of attorney in place, this will often supersede the petition for guardianship.
 Having an experienced elder law attorney by your side can help ensure that you and your family receive the best possible outcome.

 The Brooklyn guardianship lawyers at Korsinsky & Klein, LLP, have the knowledge and experience to help families in all types of guardianship cases.
 We understand that every family is different, and we provide tailored solutions to ensure that seniors’ interests are protected.
-With offices conveniently located in Brooklyn, New York, and Lakewood, New Jersey, we provide comprehensive representation in guardianship hearings throughout Manhattan, Long Island, and Westchester, New York.
-Call us today at 212-495-8133 or contact us online for an initial consultation.
+With offices conveniently located in Brooklyn, New York, and Lakewood, New Jersey, we provide comprehensive representation in guardianship hearings throughout Manhattan, Long Island and Westchester, New York.
+Call us today at 212-257-0199or contact us online for an initial consultation.